puneethreddy592/Micro-Mouse/README.md

 * TurnR(), TurnL(), TurnU() execute turns and measure distance moved during turns.
-* loopval(), modval(), absval() handle loop detection and absolute value calculations.
+* loopval(), modval(), absval() handle loop detection and absolute value calculations. int loopval()
+* Purpose: Determines the type of loop (if any).
+* Functionality:
+    * Analyzes past movements (fwdl[]) to detect if the robot has returned to a previous point (loop).
+    * Checks direction changes (dir[]) to confirm loop closure.
+    * Returns 1 for a closed loop without openings, 2 for a closed loop with openings, or 0 for no loop detected. int modval(int m)
+* Purpose: Computes the absolute value of m.
+* Functionality:
+    * Returns the absolute value of the input integer m. int absval(int val)
+* Purpose: Computes the absolute value of val.
+* Functionality:
+    * Returns the absolute value of the input integer val.

 <b> Path Following Functions </b>